Period cramp relief tips and tricks for pain

 -

 Yoga — Different types of yoga can help bring relief.
-Yoga is a low impact exercise that can help you stretch the muscles that will be working hard when you’re on your period.
-We suggest vinyasa flow to help with period cramps.
+Yoga is a low impact exercise that can help you stretch the muscles and relieve cramping during your period.
+Any type of gentle exercise can have a similar effect.

 -